-There are 3 compulsory law papers in the first year of the law degree:
+There are three compulsory law papers in the first year of the law degree:

 - Legal Reasoning and Writing is a full year paper (30 points).
-This paper has two main objectives: first, to examine the judicial process and legal reasoning including statutory interpretation and case analysis; second, to introduce the essential lawyer skills of problem-solving, legal writing, and advocacy.
+This paper examines the judicial process and legal reasoning including case analysis and statutory interpretation; and introduces the essential skills of critical reasoning, problem-solving, legal writing and advocacy.

-- The Legal Systems paper (15 points) is offered in the first semester.
-This paper sets in context the interface between society and the law and includes: an introduction to the New Zealand legal system; an examination of the function and nature of law in New Zealand; a consideration of selected legal institutions from New Zealand and other jurisdictions; an investigation into certain legal concepts including the social and economic role of law, the nature of legal obligations and the concept of property.
+- The Legal System paper (15 points) is offered in the first semester.
+This paper sets in context the interface between society and the law and includes an introduction to the New Zealand legal system; an examination of the function and nature of law; a consideration of selected legal institutions from New Zealand and other jurisdictions; and an introduction to certain legal concepts including property and legal personality.

-- The Law and the Constitution paper (15 points) is offered in the second semester, follows on from the Legal Systems paper and examines the principles and workings of the constitution and the institutions of government.
+- The Constitutional Law paper (15 points) is offered in the second semester.
+It follows on from the Legal System paper and examines the principles and workings of the constitution and the institutions of government.

 - What are the papers from outside law that I need to do in the first year?

-You can take papers from any other approved undergraduate degree course and the papers you choose will depend on your particular interests.
-If you are intending to do a double degree with the Bachelor of Business, for example, you would probably be advised to take papers from the BBus first year integrated programme.
+You can take papers from any other approved AUT undergraduate degree course and the papers you choose will depend on your particular interests.
+If you are intending to do a double degree you will be enrolling in papers from that degree.

 - If I am studying part-time what subjects do you advise me to do in my first year?

 You should start off by doing the non-law papers.
 Although it is possible to take any of the three law papers in the first year as a stand-alone paper, they have been designed to complement each other and, ideally, you should try to take all three in the same year of study if possible.